LukeGrahamLandry/franca/devlog.md

   `bscopy(live_stack&, f.escaping_slots&);` are different lengths and doesn't do a bounds check.
 - not sure if i did something to fix armlinux_vararg_slots_example.c but seems to work with elide_abi_slots enabled. shall declare it a test and see if the problem shows up again.
+- franca_runtime_init: don't bother aligning the stack if im just going to allocate a new one
+- use the compiler baked into jitshim to check that you're still on the main thread (without dereferencing tls)
+- why does wait_for_symbol every return null. happens in one of the tests with an invoke_specialized in a #where. emit_ir returns after -d R but before -d D ?? problem is comptime_jit_symbol_id != intern(fmt_fn_name). because it's already set on the version that HasConstArgs and then gets copied. just need to only compute the id after checking that either the function or shim should be ready.

 ## (Dec 15)